 Flea Control: For dogs with this problem, a flea control regime must be maintained.

 Supplements: The Omega-3 and Omega-6 essential fatty acid supplements work by improving the overall health of the skin.
-These fatty acids are a natural anti-inflammatory and anti-oxidative agents.
+These fatty acids are natural anti-inflammatory and anti-oxidative agents.

 Environmental Control: If you know what is causing your pet allergic dermatitis, avoiding it altogether is best for your dog.